Top 5 3rd Quarter Trades of Ro - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Ronald Blue Trust, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were Round Table Services, LLC’s top five trades of the quarter.

-Ronald Blue Trust, Inc. reduced their investment in NAS:MBB by 604,159 shares.
-The trade had a 0.96% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $96.75.
+Round Table Services, LLC reduced their investment in ARCA:VEU by 870,808 shares.
+The trade had a 8.4% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $49.27.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.